Teen Mom OG: Maci Bookout corrects Kailyn Lowry after she referred to Ryan Edwards as an 'absent parent'

 Maci recently went on a rant on Twitter after an episode of Teen Mom OG and explained that Ryan made a choice to be as uninvolved as he is with Bentley.
 She said that he rarely reached out to talk to him and attended a very small amount of his sports events.

-After Kail referred to Ryan as “absent”, Maci said, “I don’t want to say Bentley’s dad is absent, but for lack of better words, absent, not really involved.”
+Kail referred to Ryan as “absent” and said, “I don’t want to say Bentley’s dad is absent, but for lack of better words, absent, not really involved.”

-Surprisingly, Maci didn’t seem to want to go as far as referring to Ryan as “absent” but she made it clear that his involvement was lacking.

 Kail reiterated that she didn’t watch the show because she never knew what was truthful and what was embellished.
 She asked Maci if she had any advice for stepparents.